Contents

 - As of Jan.
 1, 2025, Florida requires most permits to be approved or denied within 10-30 business days for most residential or 60 days for most commercial permits.
 The building permit fee must be reduced by 10% per day past the deadline.

-- Failing to meet these deadlines could jeopardize funding or result in legal challenges.
+Missing deadlines could jeopardize funding or result in legal challenges.

-How GovBuilt Helps
+How MCCi Community Development Helps

 Challenge #2: Documentation and Data Management

-Without proper documentation, it’s hard to prove compliance, but good records management protects your agency if something goes wrong.
+Without proper documentation, it’s hard to prove compliance.
+But good records management protects your agency if something goes wrong.

-How GovBuilt Helps
+How MCCi Community Development Helps

 - File Export.
-If you get a FOIA or other information request, you can export the files you want from GovBuilt into a single file or folder.
-William explained that without GovBuilt, cities say it takes them up to an hour to compile documents: “They tell me, ‘We have to go to this system or that system, cloud storage, someone’s local computer, maybe the file cabinet.’
-But with GovBuilt it’s just a few clicks.”
+If you get a FOIA or other information request, you can export the files you want from MCCi Community Development into a single file or folder.
+Without a system like this, cities say it takes them up to an hour to compile documents.
+They may be stored in several different systems, someone’s local computer, or even a file cabinet.
+But with MCCi, the entire case file can be exported in a few clicks.

 Challenge #3: Licensing and Contractor Validation